meiosis97/StableMate/pkg/README.md

 $X$ is high-dimensional and we want to pre-filter predictors before running *st2e*

-Given that we want to build a ensemble of size $K$ using *st2e*, we can first implement the *lasso_prefilt* function in our package to pre-filter predictors by repeating a randomized lasso selection for $K$ times.
+Given that we want to build an ensemble of size $K$ using *st2e*, we can first implement the *lasso_prefilt* function in our package to pre-filter predictors by repeating a randomized lasso selection for $K$ times.
 Randomized lasso can make a different selection at each time due